corgijan/blog/_posts/2024-09-26-docker-in-prod.markdown

 When your system outgrows your current capacity, it’s time to look at scaling.
 Some options include:

 - **Move the database**: Shift your database to another server or a managed service.
-- **Upgrade Docker**: Moving from Docker Compose to Docker Swarm involves minimal friction as they share many concepts.
+- **Upgrade to Docker-Swarm**: Moving from Docker Compose to Docker Swarm involves minimal friction as they share many concepts but multiple servers can handle your load.
-- **Move to Kubernetes**: This introduces significant management overhead but is the industry standard for large-scale applications.
+- **Move to Kubernetes**: This introduces significant management overhead but is the industry standard for large-scale applications orchestrating a multitude of servers and containers.

 Remember, though: **Done is better than perfect.** Getting your product to market is more important than having the perfect deployment strategy.
 You can always change your deployment method later as your needs evolve.